What is Psychiatry Medication Management and Why is it Important for Teenagers?

 The presence of co-occurring disorders is also referred to as dual diagnosis.
-Mental illnesses that frequently coincide with substance use disorder include schizophrenia, antisocial personality disorder, panic disorder, anxiety, various phobias, obsessive-compulsive disorder, depression, and bipolar disorder.
+Mental illnesses that frequently coincide with substance use disorder include personality disorders such as schizophrenia, antisocial personality disorder, panic disorder, anxiety, various phobias, obsessive-compulsive disorder, depression, and bipolar disorder.

 Although people with mental health issues often use psychoactive substances to seek relief, misusing drugs or alcohol can make an underlying mental illness actually worse.
 In the case of dual diagnosis, both conditions need to be treated effectively which may require the continued prescription of psychiatric medications.

-Muir Wood has experienced medical doctors on staff who can help teenage teens with their substance use issues and address any co-occurring mental issue at the same time.
+Muir Wood has experienced medical doctors on staff who can suggest medication management in mental health for teens to assist with substance use issues and address any co-occurring mental issue at the same time.
 Our team of medical professionals includes Dr. David Smith, a recognized national leader in addiction medicine, and a team of psychiatrists including Nicholas Reeves, MD.